Exact Answer: 6 Days

 What factors can cause hummus to spoil so quickly?

 In keeping the spoil date of your hummus in mind, there are several factors you should consider.
-First of all, your hummus will have lots of protein in it, which is one of the main reasons why you will usually see a “best-by” date instead of a “use-by” at your local supermarket.
+First of all, your hummus will have lots of protein in it, which is one of the main reasons why you will see a “best-by” date instead of a “use-by” at your local supermarket.

 Also, you should be aware that leaving your hummus out can be a death knell for its ability to remain fresh.
 After four hours, it’s getting a bit risky.
 After 8 hours, spoilage might start to set in.
 After 24 hours, you might have ruined your hummus if you have left it out at room temperature.